OCHA-DAP/hdx-python-api/docs/main.md

 ## Breaking Changes
-From 5.4.0, Configuration and Locations classes have moved to hdx.api
+From 5.4.0, Configuration class moved to hdx.api.configuration and Locations class moved to hdx.api.locations

 From 5.3.0, only supports Python 3.6 and above